GDPR - General Data Protection Regulation

 - A privacy/confidentiality policy

-- Communication preferences document
+- Communication preferences document (if you're using direct marketing)

 - A process for reporting and investigating security incidents